yguooo/cartoon-caption-generation/README.md

 - `ppo`
 - `llava_sft`

-You can also see our sample caption generations from the pretrained model in this `examples/generations`
+You can also see our sample caption generations from the pretrained model on the test split in this `examples/generations`
 - `claude.csv`: 10 captions generated from Claude-3-Opus
 - `gpt4o.csv`: 10 captions generated from GPT-4o Vision
 - `zs.csv`: 10 captions generated from Mistral-Instruct-7B in a zero shot manner